gerardosandoval/gerardosm/_posts/2020-10-20-Use-your-brain.md

 ---
 layout: post
 title:  "Use your brain!"
-description: Googling stuff is easier but not best.
+description: Googling stuff is easier but not best and why you are not retaining any knowledge
 published: true
 ---

 # Use your brain!
+&nbsp;

-A tip from a programmer: Use your brain!
+A tip from and for a programmer: Use your brain!

-You've always heard that programmers are good at googling stuff, and that actually that is what we do every day, and that may be true.
-But, to be a good programmer absorve knowledge, you've gotta follow a different strategy.
+The idea of programmers sole job is googling stuff has gained popularity over time, and it actually has a great amount of truth in it, but in order to be a great programmer, you need to absorve the knowledge you google for, and that may not be the as easy as it reads.

-Some programmers use google, stackoverlfow or any other code source as the first place to go to search for information, and this scenary would be the equivalent of plan A to be executed.
-But it shouldn't be, plan A should be using your brain, and the fallback plan will be to search for the answer.
-90% of the time you'll be using the fallback plan, and thats OK, but always try to use the fallback plan after you apply plan A.
+Some programmers use google, stackoverflow or any other source to find insights on how to solve a problem, and most of them follow this as the first thing to do after a new issue has been assigned to them.
+But hey!
+Guess what?
+It shouldn't be!

+Your plan A or first thing to do should always be using your brain...
+Think first and search after (if needed)

+Plan B will be to google for some insights and/or maybe the answer.
+More times that not you'll be using the fallback plan (plan B), and thats OK, but always try to use the fallback plan after you apply plan A.

-Two reasons of why you forget how to do things:
+##### Two reasons of why you are not learnig anything new:

-1. You've never used that specific knowledge in your life
-2. You prefer to use external sources instead of using your head.

-TIPIS:
+1. If you don't put some effort on thinking solutions...
+Your brain will never be used to associate and remember this information.
+2. You are a lazy ass that avoids heavy thinking and prefers to google stuff out first.

+##### Tips:
 - Think before googling!
 - Read!
 Do not try to jump into conclusions... read and analyze the issue first!